Hollow or pithy, unbranched aerial stems arising from rhizomes., SE Queensland, Australia (cv. Prine)

-While not strictly synonyms, other epithets such as prostrata and marginata have been misapplied to this species.
+Note: Epithets such as prostrata and marginata have been misapplied to A. glabrata in the literature.

 Family: Fabaceae (alt.
-Leguminosae or Papilionaceae) tribe: Aeschynomeneae subtribe: Stylosanthinae, section Rhizomatosae, series Rhizomatosae (formerly Eurhizomatosae).
+Leguminosae) subfamily: Faboideae tribe: Dalbergieae section Rhizomatosae, series Rhizomatosae (formerly Eurhizomatosae).

-Herbaceous perennial with a dense mat of rhizomes (mostly in the surface 5-7 cm of soil), 3-5 (up to10 mm) in diameter, radiating from a deep, woody taproot.
-Mature rhizomes often covered with orange-brown, flaky phellem or bark.
-Stems erect to decumbent, unbranched, hollow or pithy, 2-3 mm diameter, 5-35 cm long, arising from the crown and rhizomes.
-Leaves tetrafoliolate, glabrous to sparsely pubescent; leaflets ranging from linear-lanceolate to oblanceolate, obovate or cuneate up to 4 cm long and 2 cm wide; stipules linear-lanceolate, falcate, up to 3 cm long.
-Flowers sessile, axillary; hypanthium filiform, tubular, up to 10 cm long, pilose, containing the ovary at its base; standard more or less orbicular, 15-25 mm wide, yellow, soft orange to brilliant orange without red veins on back.
-Fruit set geocarpic, but usually scarce; fruit ovoid ca. 10 mm long and 5-6 mm diameter; seed with pale testa .
+Very variable even within a single population.
+Herbaceous, rhizomatous perennial and deep, woody taproot, with rhizomes forming a dense mat in the surface 5‒7 (‒20) cm of soil.
+Rhizomes 3‒5 (up to10 mm) in diameter, often covered with orange-brown, flaky phellem or bark when mature; in year-old plants rhizomes originate on the basal nodes of the cotyledonary branches.
+Aerial stems pubescent to glabrous, erect to decumbent, unbranched, hollow or pithy, 2‒3 mm diameter, 5‒30 (‒40) cm long, arising from the crown and rhizomes.
+Leaves tetrafoliolate, glabrous to sparsely pubescent, stipules linear-lanceolate, falcate, to 3 cm long, villous to glabrescent, sometimes with some bristles; leaflets linear-lanceolate to oblanceolate, obovate or cuneate to 4 cm long and 2 cm wide with margin somewhat marked on the underside; upper leaf surface usually glabrous, but younger leaves may exhibit some very short, scattered hairs; lower leaf surface with adpressed hairs to subglabrous, and frequently with hairs somewhat longer on the midvein.
+Inflorescence very short, pauciflorous, axillary spike.
+Flowers sessile, axillary; hypanthium filiform, tubular, to 10 cm long, pilose, with ovary at its base; calyx villous and with abundant bristles; standard more or less orbicular, 15‒25 mm wide, soft orange to brilliant orange (rarely yellow), without red lines on the upper surface but not on back.
+Fruit set geocarpic, usually scarce, peg 5‒10 cm long; fruit ovoid ca. 10 mm long and 5‒6 mm diameter (sometimes biarticulate with short isthmus), pericarp smooth; seed with pale pink testa.

-South America : Brazil (Goiás, Mato Grosso, Mato Grosso Do Sul, Minas Gerais, Sao Paulo), Argentina (Corrientes, Misiones), Paraguay (Alto Parana, Amambay, Caaguazu, Canendiyu, Central, Concepcion, Cordillera, Guaira, Itapua, Misiones, Paraguari, San Pedro).
+South America: Brazil (Goiás, Mato Grosso, Mato Grosso do Sul, Minas Gerais, Sao Paulo); Argentina (Corrientes, Misiones); Paraguay (Alto Paraná, Amambay, Caaguazú, Canindeyú, Central, Concepción, Cordillera, Guaira, Itapúa, Misiones, Paraguarí, San Pedro)

-Rainfall over its natural distribution ranges from about 1,200-1,600 mm/year.
-In cultivation, it is best suited to areas receiving 1,000-2,000 mm per year.
+Rainfall over its natural distribution ranges from about 1,200 to 1,600 mm/yr.
+In cultivation, it is best suited to areas receiving 1,000‒2,000 mm/yr.
 It is extremely drought tolerant and can persist in areas receiving well-distributed rain down to 600 mm, or 750 mm rain in a 5-month wet season.
 During very dry conditions, aerial growth may die off, but rhizomes survive and plants regrow vigorously with the onset of warm and humid weather.
-It can also tolerate short periods of flooding or waterlogging, surviving in areas with about 4,000 mm rainfall /yr.
+It can also tolerate short periods of flooding or waterlogging, surviving in areas with about 4,000 mm rainfall/yr.

 A. glabrata is very tolerant of heavy grazing, requiring moderate to heavy grazing pressures for best performance.
-For hay production, 3 cuts/year on an 8-week cycle or 2 cuts /year on a 12-week cycle give best results.
+For hay production, 3 cuts/yr on an 8-week cycle or 2 cuts/yr on a 12-week cycle give best results.
 For grazing, best regrowth is obtained with 2,300 kg/ha DM residual (20 cm stubble height) on a 3-week cycle, or 1,500 kg/ha DM residual (15 cm stubble height) on a 6-week cycle.

-Grows well in soils low in phosphorus (Mehlich P level to as low as 4.4 ppm ), but some P fertiliser is advisable for soils extremely low in P. Liming is rarely necessary.
+Grows well in soils low in phosphorus (Mehlich P level to as low as 4.4 ppm), but some P fertilizer is advisable for soils extremely low in P. Liming is rarely necessary.

 Combines well with other low-growing species, including aggressive creeping grasses that usually suppress companion legumes.
 Can be shaded out by taller grasses.